SGFGOV/medusa-strapi-repo/packages/medusa-plugin-strapi-ts/README.md

-## Support us
+## Show your support

+I love developing software and building products that are useful.
+I sincerely hope you this project helps you.
+I'm happy to help if you need support setting this up.
+Give a ⭐️ if this project helped you!
+Catch me on discord @govdiw

-As much as we love FOSS software, nothing in this world is truely free.
-We'll be grateful if you can buy our team a coffee (https://www.buymeacoffee.com/uMRqW9NmS9).
+As you might have guessed by now that considerable time and effort has gone into make this product useful to the community at large, and I'd love to keep maintaining and upgrading this.
+However, As much as we love FOSS software, nothing in this world is truly free.
+Please help by [sponsoring or supporting the project]. (https://github.com/sponsors/SGFGOV)

+***